Kabbalah: Orthodox Judaism

-Pinchas Giller and Adin Steinsaltz write that Kabbalah is best described as the inner part of traditional Jewish religion, the official metaphysics of Judaism, that was essential to normative Judaism until fairly recently.
-With the decline of Jewish life in medieval Spain, it displaced rationalist Jewish philosophy until the modern rise of Haskalah enlightenment, receiving a revival in our postmodern age.
-While Judaism always maintained a minority tradition of religious rationalist criticism of Kabbalah, Gershom Scholem writes that Lurianic Kabbalah was the last theology that was near predominant in Jewish life.
-While Lurianism represented the elite of esoteric Kabbalism, its mythic-messianic divine drama and personalisation of reincarnation captured the popular imagination in Jewish folklore and in the Sabbatean and Hasidic social movements.
-Giller notes that the former Zoharic-Cordoverian classic Kabbalah represented a common exoteric popular view of Kabbalah, as depicted in early modern Musar literature.
+Rabbis and philosophers Pinchas Giller and Adin Steinsaltz explain that Kabbalah is best understood as the inner core of traditional Judaism and its official metaphysics, which was essential to normative Judaism until quite recently.
+With the decline of Jewish life in medieval Spain, it displaced rationalist Jewish philosophy until the Haskalah, receiving a revival in postmodernity.
+While Judaism has always maintained a minority tradition of religious rationalist criticism of Kabbalah, Scholem writes that Lurianic Kabbalah was the last theology that was near-predominant in Jewish life.
+While Lurianism represented the elite of esoteric Kabbalism, its mythical-messianic divine drama and personalisation of reincarnation captured the popular imagination in Jewish folklore and in the Sabbatean and Hasidic movements.
+Giller notes that the classical Zoharic Kabbalah of Rabbi Moses ben Jacob Cordovero represented a common exoteric popular view of Kabbalah, as depicted in early-modern Musar literature.

-In contemporary Orthodox Judaism there is dispute as to the status of the Zohar's and Isaac Luria's (the Arizal) Kabbalistic teachings.
-While a portion of Modern Orthodox, followers of the Dor De'ah movement, and many students of the Rambam reject Arizal's Kabbalistic teachings, as well as deny that the Zohar is authoritative or from Shimon bar Yohai, all three of these groups accept the existence and validity of the Talmudic Maaseh Breishit and Maaseh Merkavah mysticism.
-Their disagreement concerns whether the Kabbalistic teachings promulgated today are accurate representations of those esoteric teachings to which the Talmud refers.
-The mainstream Haredi (Hasidic, Lithuanian, Oriental) and Religious Zionist Jewish movements revere Luria and the Kabbalah, but one can find both rabbis who sympathize with such a view, while disagreeing with it, as well as rabbis who consider such a view heresy.
+In contemporary Orthodox Judaism, there is a dispute over the status of the Zohar and the Kabbalistic teachings of Isaac Luria.
+While a portion of Modern Orthodox Jews, followers of the Dor De'ah (דּוֹר דֵּעָה) movement—and many students of Maimonides reject Lurianic Kabbalistic teachings and deny that the Zohar is authoritative or from Shimon bar Yohai—all three of these groups accept the existence and validity of the Talmudic Maaseh Breishit and Maaseh Merkavah mysticism.
+Their disagreement concerns whether the Kabbalistic teachings promulgated today accurately represent the esoteric teachings to which the Talmud refers.
+The mainstream Haredi (Hasidic, Lithuanian, and Sephardic Haredim) and Religious-Zionist Jewish movements revere Luria and Kabbalah, but one can find both rabbis who sympathize with such a view (while disagreeing with it), as well as rabbis who consider such a view heresy.
 The Haredi Eliyahu Dessler and Gedaliah Nadel maintained that it is acceptable to believe that the Zohar was not written by Shimon bar Yochai and that it had a late authorship.
-Yechiel Yaakov Weinberg mentioned the possibility of Christian influence in the Kabbalah with the "Kabbalistic vision of the Messiah as the redeemer of all mankind" being "the Jewish counterpart to Christ."
+Yechiel Yaakov Weinberg mentioned the possibility of Christian influence in the Kabbalah with the "Kabbalistic vision of the Messiah as the redeemer of all mankind" being "the Jewish counterpart to [the] Christ."